Retention policies

 • Delete older than: Define length for the retention: x Days/Weeks/Months/Years from the date when the files were deleted from the organization's SharePoint Online.

-• Use the Calculate effect option to estimate the amount of data that will be deleted based on the current retention policy settings.
+• Use the Calculate effect option to estimate the amount of data that will be deleted immediately based on the current retention policy settings.

 EXAMPLE: Remove Deleted SharePoint Files